Dementia

 Our tool provides a non-stressful environment for your patients through online occupational therapy activities that can be used with dementia patients.
 We know that not all patients are the same, and that each patient experiences different levels of complications.
 For this reason, we have incorporated a unique range of difficulty so that all patients can be successful at their own speeds.

-Cognitive Stimulation for Dementia
+Cognitive remediation for dementia

 The ability to enable goal-oriented behavior, cognitive flexibility, and emotional regulation.